istib/rainbow-blocks/README.markdown

 It is inspired by Douglas Crockford's remark that highlighting scope rather that syntax is sometimes more useful.
-So far, however, it does not parse syntax nor understands language scope.
+So far, however, it does not understand the actual scope constructs of the given language.

 ### Emacs Lisp example